Bresnan 'used racial slur' towards Rafiq's sister

 Rafiq claimed Bresnan used the term towards his sister Amna during a media day at Headingley in 2014.

-Bresnan, 38, denies the allegation.
+Bresnan, who is not taking part in the process, denies the allegation.

-The claim was part of the evidence heard on the first day of the Cricket Discipline Commission (CDC) hearing into alleged racism at Yorkshire County Cricket Club.
+The claim was part of the evidence heard on the first day of the Cricket Discipline Commission (CDC) hearing into alleged racism at Yorkshire.

+The England and Wales Cricket Board (ECB) also set out their cases against former England bowler Matthew Hoggard and ex-Yorkshire coach John Blain, who have both withdrawn from proceedings.

+The ECB will state its cases against former Yorkshire head coach Andrew Gale and bowling coach Richard Pyrah, who will both not attend, on Thursday before moving on to former England captain Michael Vaughan, who is set to appear.

-- Live updates from the Yorkshire CCC racism hearing
+- Recap: Live updates from the Yorkshire CCC racism hearing

 - Yorkshire cricket racism hearing begins - all you need to know